olcf/olcf-user-docs/services_and_applications/slate/workloads/pod.rst

 Pods
 ####

-A `pod <http://kubernetes.io/docs/user-guide/pods/>`_ is the smallest unit in Kubernetes, it is a grouping of containers that will be scheduled together onto a node in the cluster. usually it will just be one container but it could be a group of processes that make up an application.
+A `pod <https://kubernetes.io/docs/concepts/workloads/pods/>`_ is the smallest deployable unit in Kubernetes.
+A pod is a group of one or more containers that will be scheduled together onto a node in the cluster.
+Usually, a pod will just be one container, but it could be a group of processes that make up an application.

-Pods have a lifecycle: they are defined, scheduled onto a node, and then they run until their containers exit or the pod is removed from the node for some reason.
+Pods have a lifecycle: they are defined, scheduled onto a node, and then they run until their containers exit or the pod is removed from the node.
 Pods are immutable and changes to a pod are not persisted between restarts.

 .. caution::